Yangbing-Ocean/yangbing/_pages/about.md

 Hi!
 My name is **Yangbing Xu** (**徐杨冰** in Chinese) and I am a Ph.D. candidate in the Department of Ocean Science at the [Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/).
 I received my B.S. in Aquaculture in 2019 from the [Ocean University of China (OUC)](https://www.ouc.edu.cn/).

 I am working under the supervision of [Prof. Charmaine Yung](https://www.charmaineyung.com/).
-My research delved into the ecology and evolution of eukaryotic phytoplankton and their viruses with the combination of traditional cultivation, physiology, and multi-omics approaches.
+My research delves into the ecology and evolution of eukaryotic phytoplankton and their viruses with the combination of traditional cultivation, physiology, and multi-omics approaches.

 ### I am currently interested in answering the following questions:
 1. What is the extent of biodiversity within eukaryotic phytoplankton and the viruses that infect them?